open-obfuscator/doc/omvll/introduction/getting-started/index.md

 csrutil disable
 ```

-> ⚠️ This requires booting into **macOS Recovery Mode** and has significant security implications.
+> :warning: This requires booting into **macOS Recovery Mode** and has significant security implications.
 Only use this method if you understand the risks.

 ---